New Tour Offerings & Suggestions

 - Carnival Cruises is offering year round cruises on the Carnival Pride to Bermuda and the Eastern Caribbean.

-- Royal Caribbean’s Enchantment of the Seas is offering year round cruises to Bermuda, Bahamas, Eastern Caribbean and Southern Caribbean in 2012.
+- Royal Caribbean’s Enchantment of the Seas is offering year round cruises to Bermuda, Bahamas, Eastern Caribbean and Southern Caribbean.

-- American Spirit has several small ship cruises scheduled for the Chesapeake Bay and the Mid-Atlantic Inside Passage in 2012 www.cruisemaryland.com
+- American Spirit has several small ship cruises scheduled for the Chesapeake Bay and the Mid-Atlantic Inside Passage. www.cruisemaryland.com

-Ripley's Believe It or Not is negotiating a lease to open a museum at Harborplace.
+Ripley's Believe It or Not opened a museum at Harborplace.
 The company, known for its "odditoriums," also has a location in Ocean City as well as attractions around the country and world.
-Ripley's arrival would be the latest event in a burst of tenant activity at the shopping complex in downtown Baltimore.

 Power Plant Live!
 Entertainment Complex has undergone an $11 million facelift.
 The renovations include the installation of an outdoor roof and covered concert stage.
-They also have welcomed the Baltimore Comedy Factory, PBR Baltimore Luckie’s Liquors & Joe Squared Pizza.
-Leinenkugel’s Beer Hall will be opening soon.
+They also have welcomed the Baltimore Comedy Factory, PBR Baltimore Luckie’s Liquors & Joe Squared Pizza and Leinenkugel’s Beer Hall have opened.

-The Baltimore Museum of Art (BMA) is reinstalling its contemporary art wing, which will open in fall 2012 launching a three-year, comprehensive renovation plan leading up to its 100th Anniversary in 2014.
+The Baltimore Museum of Art (BMA) is reinstalling its contemporary art wing and launching a three-year, comprehensive renovation plan leading up to its 100th Anniversary in 2014.
 The contemporary art wing features a significant collection of American art from the last six decades, including major late paintings by Andy Warhol, as well as works by Felix Gonzalez-Torres, Donald Judd, Glenn Ligon, Jasper Johns, Bruce Nauman, Robert Rauschenberg, and Anne Truitt.
 The museum is also home to a remarkable collection of notable international artists, including Olafur Eliasson, Thomas Hirschhorn, Susan Philipsz, and Franz West.

 Nick’s Fish House – located on the water, can offer group dining options for lunch, dinner and crab feasts.

-Bubba Gump Shrimp Company will be opening in May 2012 in Harborplace, former location of Phillip’s.
+Bubba Gump Shrimp Company will be is opened in Harborplace, former location of Phillip’s.

 - Tremont Hotel has completed a $6 million renovation.
 All 303 suites have received new paint and wall coverings, carpet, in-room safes, flat panel HD Televisions, massaging showerheads, Wi-Fi, and alarm clocks with iPod docking stations.